 Illness can be a death sentence for people who live on the streets and in the slums of Kolkata.
 They cannot afford to buy medicine or pay for operations when they or their children fall ill.
-Calcutta Rescue provides essential and often life-saving healthcare and health education for 350 people a day.
+Calcutta Rescue provides essential and often life-saving healthcare and health education for over 280 people a day.

-India has the highest number of maternal deaths in the world, and almost half of Indian children under three are malnourished.
+India has the highest number of maternal deaths in the world and almost half of Indian children under three are malnourished.
 Calcutta Rescue runs a special programme for pregnant women and mothers of young children, who are offered:

 • Antenatal and postnatal care

 • Special feeding for malnourished babies